builditbear/peek-md/README.md

 ## Usage

 Select the name of any healthcare provider in the results box to see a list of other providers sharing the same specialty.
 Click on the Peek.MD logo to return to the full list of providers.
-At any time, you can search for a provider by name or filter the list shown in the results box by using the appropriately labelled input fields under the Peek.MD logo.
+At any time, you can search for a provider by name or filter the list shown in the results box.
+To do so, use the appropriate input fields under the Peek.MD logo.

 <p align="right">(<a href="#top">back to top</a>)</p>